DvidLpez/Template_Koa_Server/readme.md

 # Template Koa Server

-Template to create an API with endpoints REST and GraphQL
+Template to create a Koa API with endpoints REST and GraphQL

 ## :dart: Features